 Food plays a major role in human health – and its production, processing and disposal has a huge impact on the environment.
 With more delicious, affordable and wholesome plant-based choices available today, you can lower your carbon footprint and make a world of difference with small changes.

 Many people know that plant-based foods have much less of an environmental impact than meat and dairy products.
 Often, the mistake is thinking that these more sustainable choices always come at the expense of flavor and texture.

 For example, the great taste of the IKEA meatball is evident in its popularity – around 1 billion are gobbled up each year.
 The HUVUDROLL plant ball is a totally plant-based alternative that can satisfy even the most ardent meat lover.
 In fact, when you take a bite of the plant ball, you might not notice any difference to the famous meatball.
-Yet it has only 4% of the climate footprint.

 For those in any doubt, HUVUDROLL plant ball proves that more sustainable eating can be delicious and nutritious.